This policy was last modified on January 29, 2020.

 Sovren also complies with the Swiss–U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of data from Switzerland.
 Sovren has certified that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Swiss-U.S. Privacy Shield program, and to view Sovren’s certification, please visit https://www.privacyshield.gov/.

-Sovren does not sell or publish PII provided by its Customers.
+Sovren does not sell or publish company/contact PII that is provided by its Customers in order to establish an account with Sovren.
 Sovren maintains Customer PII only for the purposes of contracting and communicating with Customers.

 Regarding transactions processed through resumeparsing.com, Sovren may log the Customer account and transaction metadata including source IP address, processing codes, sizes and timings.
 Sovren offers service endpoints in multiple regions, currently the United States and European Union.
 Documents are processed at designated service endpoint, but may be maintained and accessed by Sovren employees, outside of the region endpoint, as set forth in this Policy.